akorablov/project_data_jobs/README.md

 ```

 #### Results
-Below is an overview of the top-paying and most sought-after skills for Data Analysts in the U.S.:
+Here’s a look at the top-paying and most in-demand skills for Data Analysts in the U.S.:

 ![The Highest Paid & Most In-Demand Skills for Data Analysts in the US](PyProject_1/images/Highest_Paid&Most_in-demand_Skills_DA_US.png)

 *Visual comparison of the most in-demand and highest-paying skills for U.S. Data Analysts using two bar charts.*

-#### Insights:
+#### Key Insights:

 - The top graph reveals that specialized technical skills such as dplyr, Bitbucket, and GitLab are linked to higher salaries, some exceeding $200K.
 This suggests that advanced technical expertise can significantly boost earning potential.